 3. Wait for the Marks

 You must contact 811 at least two full working days prior to excavation to give the member utilities enough time to mark the approximate location of their underground utilities on your property.
 “Working day” means every day except Saturday, Sunday, and state and national legal holidays.
+If tickets are submitted after 7am ET on a working day, that day will not be counted in the notice given to our Member Utilities.
+All times are in ET.
 Each line will be marked in the color that corresponds to the appropriate utility and can be referenced on our APWA color code guide.

 4. Confirm the Marks

 Once the two full working days have passed, confirm that all utility operators have visited the property by comparing the various colors of the marks to the list of utilities provided by Indiana 811.
-If the utility operator’s facilities are not in conflict within the designated area, a notification shall be made to the person who submitted the locate request that the utility operator has no facilities in the proposed excavation area.
-The method of notification is up to the utility operator or contractor locator.
-For example, if gas is not in conflict, then the utility operator may write “OK” with yellow paint in the designated area.
+If the utility operator’s facilities are not in conflict within the designated area, a notification shall be made to the person who submitted the locate request.
+Pipeline facility operators are required to use Indiana 811’s Positive Response System.
+Members who operate other facility types may communicate by marking the designated area or by sending communication via phone, fax, email or through Indiana 811’s Positive Response System.
+For example, if electric is not in conflict, then the utility operator may write “OK” with red paint in the designated area.

 5. Dig with Care

 Now that the utility lines are marked, or you’ve been notified that they aren’t in conflict, you can begin digging with care.
-Indiana state law mandates a two-foot tolerance zone on either side of the marks.
+Regulations mandate a two-foot tolerance zone on either side of the marks which means all outer limits of the underground facility, including above, below, and in a full radius surrounding the underground facility.
 In the tolerance zone, only certain types of excavation are allowed, such as only being permitted to dig with hand tools.
 The size of the tolerance zone will depend on the size of the underground facility, which is sometimes noted by the utility locating technicians.

-For example, if a water line is marked as six inches wide, the tolerance zone on either side of the line is two feet three inches from the mark.
+For example, if a water line is marked as six inches wide, the tolerance zone on all sides of the line is two feet three inches from the mark.
 You will only want to use mechanical equipment outside of the zone after you have exposed the line(s) by safely digging with hand tools.
-Learn more by reading the Indiana Dig Law.
+Learn more by reading the Indiana Dig Law and the IURC Rulemaking.